LeonardoFacchin/Forbidden-Lands-System-FVTT/README.md

-## Foundry VTT - Forbidden Lands System
+# Forbidden Lands System
+Unofficial, fan made implementation of the Forbidden Lands RPG system for use with the Foundry VTT virtual tabletop.

 **version**: 0.2.2
 **supported browsers**: Chrome, Edge